 5.2.2 SWIPER's effect on reaction times.
-In Figure 11, we find the aligned strategy retains the misprediction resiliency of parallel window decoding while reducing reaction time.
+In Figure 12 a, we find that the aligned strategy retains the misprediction resiliency of parallel window decoding while reducing reaction time.
 We see that for short decoding latency, the aligned strategy yields over 50% shorter reaction times than the parallel strategy.
 As decoder latency increases, parallel and aligned strategies become increasingly similar; reaction time in this regime is dominated by waiting for dependencies to resolve rather than generating windows.
 For both aligned and parallel, we see that SWIPER can reduce reaction times by roughly 50% when decoding latency is long; we attribute this to SWIPER effectively "flattening" the two-layer dependency structure of the parallel window strategy.
-A speculation accuracy to 90% is sufficient to get most of the benefit of SWIPER.
-Finally, we see that if the speculation is reliable enough, sliding window decoding performs best at all decoder latencies, which we attribute to the use of smaller window sizes (typically $2d^3$, compared to the $3d^3$ volume windows in parallel window decoding) leading to lower inner decoder latencies.
+A speculation accuracy of 90% is sufficient to get most of the benefit of SWIPER.
+Finally, we see that if the speculation is reliable enough, sliding window decoding performs best at all decoder latencies, which we attribute to the use of smaller window sizes (typically $2d^3$, compared to the $3d^3$ -volume windows in parallel window decoding) leading to lower inner decoder latencies.

 5.2.3 Relaxing Inner Decoder Latency.
-We can also analyze the data from Figure 11 from a different angle: in a setting with a fixed runtime budget, SWIPER allows for significantly longer inner decoder latencies.
-For fixed reaction time values, we compare high-accuracy SWIPER to the default parallel window scheme and find that speculated aligned and sliding schemes allow upwards of $5\times$ increased latency for reaction times near $100\,\mu s$ and all three (parallel, aligned, and sliding) speculated methods allow over $2\times$ increased latency in the limit of large reaction time ($500\,\mu s+$).
-Again, we can understand this limit by remembering that SWIPER collapses the two-layer dependency structure of parallel windows.
+Figure 12b shows that, in a setting with a fixed runtime budget, SWIPER allows for significantly longer inner decoder latencies.
+As shown in Figure 13, well-aligned T gates have their reaction times shortened by dt{cycle} compared to poorly-aligned T gates; in the regime where decoding time t{dec} is fast compared to t{cycle} , the same overall reaction time can be achieved with a significantly slower decoder.
+For fixed reaction time values, we compare high-accuracy SWIPER to the default parallel window scheme and find that the speculated aligned and sliding schemes allow upward of 5× increased latency for reaction times near 100 μs and all three (parallel, aligned, and sliding) speculated methods allow 2× increased latency in the limit of large reaction time (500 μs+).

-This relaxation in decoder latency could be translated to an increase in program fidelity by using recurrent, transformer-based decoders [7], tensor network decoders [1, 13], or ensemble decoders [50] which have demonstrated improvements to decoder accuracy at the cost of decoder latency.
+This relaxation in decoder latency requirements could be translated into an increase in program fidelity by using recurrent, transformer-based decoders [7], tensor network decoders [1, 13], or ensemble decoders [54] which have demonstrated improvements to decoder accuracy at the cost of decoder latency.